Julianne2025/Data-Analytics-Portfolio/README.md

 -	Automated data validation and reporting processes in ERP systems, reducing manual corrections and increasing accuracy.
 -	Designed, documented, and maintained SQL scripts and queries for data extraction, transformation, and reporting purposes.
 -	Developed structured dashboards and reports to summarize complex financial and operational data for business users.
--	Applied ETL principles to prepare large datasets for analysis and visualization.
--	Created interactive Power BI dashboards to track KPIs, highlight trends, and support decision-making.
--	Translated raw, messy business data into clear, actionable insights for stakeholders.

 ### 📈 Freight Analytics